akkkih/paper-kotlin-plugin-template/README.md

 This is a template repository for creating Minecraft plugins using Kotlin for the Paper server software.
 It provides a basic structure and essential setup to kickstart your plugin development.

+> [!NOTE]
+> Looking for a multi-module Gradle template?
+Click [here](https://github.com/akkkih/multi-module-plugin-template) to check it out!

 ## Table of Contents

 - [Features](#features)